10 Tips for Preventing the Cold & Flu Naturally

 Your body relies on sleep to recuperate from daily exposure to toxins.
 Chronic sleep deprivation can significantly reduce immune function.

 6. Take an Immune Booster

 Give your immune system an added boost with a supplement containing immunoglobulins and protein, such as the immune boost powder I carry in my store.
 This supplement is a purified form of colostrum, which is the first milk after birth designed to bolster the immune system.

 The immunoglobulins in colostrum will boost your IgA antibodies – which are your body’s first line of defense.
 These IgA antibodies are produced by immune cells in your gut and can deactivate and even eliminate harmful pathogens and toxins, such as those that come with seasonal sickness and bacterial imbalances.
 This means immune boost will strengthen, not heighten your immune system, which is key for anyone with autoimmunity.

 I recommend this supplement for anyone looking to take preventative measures with their health and avoid seasonal illnesses.
-It is sourced from dairy, however it is free of casein (the protein in dairy that most people are sensitive to), and contains such minimal dairy that it will not cause a reaction for the average person.
+Although it is sourced from dairy, it is free of casein (the protein in dairy that most people are sensitive to), and contains such minimal dairy that it will not cause a reaction for the average person.